biolink/biolink-model/docs/index.md

     * [causes adverse event](causes_adverse_event.md) - holds between a drug and a disease or phenotype that can be caused by the drug
  * [causes adverse event](causes_adverse_event.md) - holds between a drug and a disease or phenotype that can be caused by the drug
  * [chemically similar to](chemically_similar_to.md) - holds between one chemical substances and another that it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.
+ * [close match](close_match.md) - holds between two entities that are similar to each other
+    * [exact match](exact_match.md) - holds between two entities that are identical to each other, with a high degree of confidence
+       * [same as](same_as.md) - holds between two entities that are considered equivalent to each other
  * [coexists with](coexists_with.md) - holds between two entities that are co-located in the same aggregate object, process, or spatio-temporal region
     * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.
     * [in cell population with](in_cell_population_with.md) - holds between two genes or gene products that are expressed in the same cell type or population